 Informed Choice – Women are the primary decision makers in their pregnancy and birth.
 Part of our role is to facilitate informed choice by providing clients with the information needed to make informed choices.

-Choice of Birthplace – Clients may choose to give birth safely at home, in a birth centre* or in hospital.
-All Ontario midwives have hospital privileges.
+Choice of Birthplace – Clients may choose to give birth safely at home or in hospital.
+Ontario midwives have hospital privileges.
 This means that we can admit and discharge clients at hospitals and access hospital resources and other care providers as needed by clients.
 We hold privileges at Brockville General Hospital.
-Midwives are the only health-care professionals specifically trained in out of hospital birth. *The Ottawa Birth and Wellness Centre is only available to our Kemptville clients.
+Midwives are the only health-care professionals specifically trained in out of hospital birth.

 What happens at a prenatal appointment?
 During regularly scheduled visits to the midwifery clinic you can expect to receive the same health care as you might expect from a doctor or nurse practitioner.
 Midwives provide physical examinations and assessments, support and information.
 Appointments are on average 30 minutes long.
 Prenatal visits are usually once a month for the first 28 weeks, every two weeks until 36 weeks and then once a week until your baby is born.
 Most women will see their midwife 11-12 times before they go into labour.

 What happens at appointments once my baby is born?
 Midwives provide care for both mothers and babies for six weeks after the birth.
-Whether your baby is born at home, in the hospital or at a birth centre, your midwife will visit you and provide care in your home within 24 hours of the birth and twice more within the first week.
+Whether your baby is born at home or in the hospital your midwife will visit you and provide care in your home within 24 hours of the birth and twice more within the first week.
 Clients will have about six midwifery appointments during the six weeks following the birth.
 Midwives monitor the health of mother and baby and provide breastfeeding support.
 Midwives remain available by pager 24 hours a day, every day.
 After six weeks, clients are discharged from midwifery care and will see their family doctor for care.

 What pain relief options are available?
 Midwives offer a range of natural and pharmaceutical pain relief options, including access to epidurals in hospital.
 Pharmaceutical pain relief can only be accessed at a hospital birth.
-Many women use water, massage and other methods as an effective way to relieve pain at home, birth centre and hospital.
+Many women use water, massage and other methods as an effective way to relieve pain at home and hospital.

 Can midwives order the same kinds of tests as doctors?
 Yes.
 Midwives can order all routine prenatal testing including ultrasound and genetic screening, as well as standard laboratory and diagnostic tests.
 Midwives discuss the results with clients and provide information and follow-up.